MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <li></li>
 </ol>

-  *Notice all your files sizes are smaller now and have a mega file :clap:.*
+  *Notice all your files sizes are smaller now and you now have a mega file too :clap:.*
 </details>